ixofoundation/ixo-signx/README.md

 #### Methods

 - `login()`: Initiates a login request and starts polling for authentication response.
+- `dataPass(data, type, pollingInterval?)`: Initiates a secure data request, encrypts the data, uploads it to the server, and starts polling for the data response.
 - `transact(transactData, forceNewSession = false)`: Initiates or add to a transaction session and starts polling for response of active transaction.
 - `pollTransactionResponse(activeTrxHash)`: Poll for the active transaction response, which is identified through the provided activeTrxHash paramater, thus knowing the activeTrxHash is neccesary.
 - `pollNextTransaction()`: Poll for the next transaction in a session, will also error if session ends on server side, will grab the transactSessionHash, so a current active session is required.
 Useful when awaiting the progression of transaction sequences.